Jump to content

 • Prepare a sieve lined with a large muslin over a bowl.
 Scoop the curds out of the pan with a skimming spoon and transfer them into the sieve, or pour the mixture through directly.

 • Twist the top of the muslin to squeeze out more liquid.
 Then untwist it and rewrap the curds tightly.
-Keep them in the muslin, mould into a loaf shape, transfer to a container or tofu press, or simply keep them in the sieve.
+Keep them in the muslin, mould them into a loaf shape, transfer them to a container or tofu press, or simply keep them in the sieve.

 • Place a heavy object (like a chopping board, plate or tray with tins or books on it) to press it down evenly, or press it in a tofu press.